 West Coast Survey Locations

-Hake spawn during the early winter months in larger groups near the southern end of their range.
-After spawning, they tend to migrate northward along the West Coast in the spring.
+Hake mostly spawn during the early winter months in larger groups offshore in the southern part of their range, but in some years are believed to spawn in the northern part of their range as well.
 During the summer months, their migration and movements are assumed to be minimal, and they feed in large groups along the continental shelf break.

 We take advantage of this situation to survey the population, working from approximately Point Conception, California to Dixon Entrance, Alaska.
 Survey boundaries are not firmly set, and we may go further south, north, or west than planned if there is still a sign of hake at the edges of our survey area.